 A non-surgical root canal is generally less expensive than extracting a tooth and then installing dental implants and a replacement tooth.
 The cost of a non-surgical root canal can vary depending on the severity damage to the tooth, as well as which tooth is affected (back molars are sometimes more difficult to access than other teeth, for example).
 Most dental insurance policies will cover a portion or the full cost of a root canal procedure.

 The important thing to remember is that you should not wait if you have an intense toothache.
 The sooner that Dr. Cassara can assess the problem the better the outcome is likely to be.
-If you have a painful chipped or cracked tooth and think you might need a root canal, contact our office right away.
+If you have a painful chipped or cracked tooth and think you might need a root canal in Mountain View CA, contact our office right away.